garrandall/popular-music-data/tracks/you-gotta-have-love-in-your-heart-the-supremes-four-tops.md

 Don't you wanna feel good
 Yes I do
-Ooh, you should feel good
+Oh, you should feel good
 Yes I do
 You've gotta feel good, oh yeah
 Yes I do